WKTI: Country (2015–2018)

 The station became the second FM Country outlet in Milwaukee with a full-power signal, taking on iHeartMedia's heritage country outlet WMIL-FM.
 It was WMIL's first head-to-head battle since 1987, when it pushed then-rival WBCS out of the format.
 In November 2017, after only two-and-a-half years, WKTI surpassed WMIL to become the radio market's top-rated country station with listeners 6+ according to the Nielsen Ratings.
 In December 2017, WKTI also beat WMIL-FM with listeners ages 25–54, and became the #2 station with listeners 18-34 among all radio stations in Milwaukee.
 Since then, WKTI often led in the country ratings, with WMIL pulling ahead at other times; but the victory ended after Scripps announced the sale of WKTI and all other company-owned radio stations.
 Most of WKTI’s personalities left, Langmyer’s upcoming departure was announced and his replacement was named.
 All promotion ended and the station became mostly automated.

 With the announcement of Good Karma’s acquisition of the station, the conversion to an all-sports format was virtually guaranteed.
 With that, WKTI was put into a holding pattern for several months, awaiting the closing of the sale.
 At that point, with the competition no longer presenting a challenge, WMIL returned to its previous default leadership position, albeit with lower ratings than it had before WKTI became a country station.

 With WKTI in extended lame-duck status, in its last ratings book released before the sale, the station dropped to a 3.5 share while WMIL, losing its competitor, rebounded with a 5.6 share.

-Before the sale was announced, WKTI, with a more visible, aggressive live and local approach, versus WMIL’s predominantly out-of-town, voice-tracked announcers, was noticed in the industry as being unusual and highly successful.
-WKTI was a country start-up station beginning with no audience, before eclipsing WMIL, the market leader, within a very short period of time.
-This was a rare feat in modern-day radio.
+Before the sale was announced, WKTI, with its more prominent live and local programming compared with WMIL’s largely out-of-town, voice-tracked announcers, had gained attention in the industry for its distinctive and successful approach.
+WKTI was a country-format station that launched with no existing audience but quickly surpassed WMIL, the market leader, within a relatively short period.
+Such a rapid rise was uncommon in modern radio.